EdenFails/ProMovements/README.md

 This mod allows you to fly, jump (change height) in any world, Change your speed in any world and *New* Jetpack

-***Fixed to work with the new shitty vrchat ui update***

-**use an older release for live branch of vrc, most up to date version is for beta which may be broke upon then updating beta**

 To-Do
 - Combine Jump and Speed Mod ✔️
 - Add better fly (By catnotadog)✔️
 - JetPack ✔️
-- Teleport to specific user
+- Teleport to a specific user
 - WayPoint Teleportation

+This version
+Does not work for the beta.
+I will fix it for the new UI once they have released it
-Please Note I Am Not A "PRO" At Coding, i wouldnt even say im good yet but im learning 🤷‍♂️📚

-Any Issues message me on DISCORD:
+Please Note I Am Not A "PRO" At Coding, wouldn't even say I'm good yet but I'm learning 🤷‍♂️📚 For any Issues message me on DISCORD:
                                   #EdenFails#1383